How to Really Listen to Your Child

 How do you draw out kids who won’t talk?
 First off, “Don’t try to force them to talk to you.
 That can backfire and make them even more resistant.
 Instead, use other ways to get them to open up,” says Baumstein.
 Perhaps there’s another trusted adult—a coach or teacher—you can suggest they go to.
 Remind them there are lots of ways to express emotion, such as drawing, dancing, writing songs or journaling.
 Post a list of different coping skills where your child can see it.

 If your child is open and ready to talk, it’s best to ask for permission before sharing your thoughts.
-Asking things like, “Would it be helpful if I shared some of my ideas to help with this?” allows your child to decide if he would like to work together with you to help problem-solve.
+Asking things like, “Would it be helpful if I shared some of my ideas to help with this?” allows your child to decide if they would like to work together with you to help problem-solve.